John McCain: Not One American Has Seen The Republican Healthcare Bill, But Russia Has

-Add Arizona senator John McCain to the growing number of Republican lawmakers becoming increasingly frustrated at their own party’s clandestine maneuverings to formulate healthcare legislation.
+Add Arizona Senator John McCain to the growing number of Republican lawmakers becoming increasingly frustrated at their own party’s clandestine maneuverings to formulate healthcare legislation.
 He admitted that he had not seen the bill, he doesn’t know anyone that has, and he’s “sure” the Russians have “hacked in” and seen it.

-In fact, as Bloomberg reported this week, Sen. John McCain (R – AZ) hit his own party with a sarcastic broadside that took in both the secretive way Senate Republicans are going about putting together healthcare legislation to replace Obamacare and the apathy with which his party has shown regarding the accusations that Russian government operatives tampered with the 2016 presidential election in an attempt to sway voting in favor of then candidate Donald Trump.
+In fact, as Bloomberg reported this week, Sen. John McCain (R-AZ) hit his own party with a sarcastic broadside that took in both the secretive way Senate Republicans are going about putting together healthcare legislation to replace Obamacare and the apathy with which his party has shown regarding the accusations that Russian government operatives tampered with the 2016 presidential election in an attempt to sway voting in favor of then candidate Donald Trump.

 He and quite a few Republican senators are not only frustrated in the secrecy surrounding the proposed healthcare bill but are giving voice to said frustrations.
 Sen. McCain (R – Ariz.), when asked if he had actually seen the bill, said he had not.